ghostdogpr/caliban/vuepress/docs/docs/schema.md

 }
 ```

+If you prefer an `Interface` instead of a `Union` type, add the `@GQLInterface` annotation to your sealed trait.
+An interface will be created with all the fields that are common to the case classes extending the sealed trait.

 ## Arguments

 To declare a field that take arguments, create a dedicated case class representing the arguments and make the field a _function_ from this class to the result type.